micaelaneus/strength-as-ccoty/03-part-iii-astrology.md

 Leo brings the element of Fire to Strength, tying this card to the Suit of Wands.
 Fire and Wands share a vigorous energy associated with intuition, craftsmanship, and grassroots political action.
 Our instinct to challenge ourselves to grow creatively or to break destructive patterns gets a boost from their cooperative energies.
 Unfortunately, sparks start wildfires when left unchecked.
 Watch out for ambition for its own sake, snark, and a certain impulsive selfishness.

-Three of the twelve astrological signs have the element of Fire, each in one of the three modalities (Cardinal, Fixed, or Mutable).
-Modalities add nuance to how that element operates in that sign.
 Leo’s Fire is Fixed, meaning the most mature and stabilizing expression of its influence.
 It beats out a steady rhythm for Strength to play over, making this year's endeavors notable for their durability and trustworthiness.
 Fixed Fire’s shadow qualities relate to excessive inertia, making us slow to evolve or compromise when needed.

 ## JOURNAL: STRENGTH IN YOUR NATAL SKY